 Each ice cabin has different designs on its wall.
 My ice cabin’s ice carving was polar bears!
 So sleeping in an igloo (ice cabin) in the Arctic region with polar bears!
 It can’t get any better than that!
 Plus, the magical northern lights displayed an incredible show that evening.

 Are there bathrooms in the ice hotels?

-Yes, there are bathrooms in the ice hotel.
-The bathrooms are typically equipped with heated floors, common shower room (with dividers) and toilets.
+There are bathrooms in the ice hotel.
+The bathrooms are typically equipped with heated floors, a common shower room (with dividers) and toilets.
 The bathrooms are located outside of your ice cabin and typically located in the common areas indoors.

 The serenity of the place and the surrounding was filled with snow as far as your eyes can see was just mind-blowing.
 The sub-zero temperature was ignored due to the adrenaline of excitement.